azmiman52/os241/links.md

 ### Week 02
 1.[How to Add SSH Public Key to Server](https://linuxhandbook.com/add-ssh-public-key-to-server/) gave me a new view about public keys and how to create them.

+### Week 03
+1.[Basic C language](https://www.w3schools.com/c/c_intro.php) helps me learn the basic of C language.
+2.[How to Set File Permissions in Linux](https://www.geeksforgeeks.org/permissions-in-linux/) is about many kinds of permission related to file or directory.